Vaishnavi-N24/INTERNSHIP-Project-Combined-Cycle-Power-Plant/README.md

-# Predicting Full Load Electrical Output of a Combined Cycle Power Plant using Polynomial Linear Regression.
+AI Variant Company Project - Combined Cycle Power Plant

-## Objective :
+## Aim :

-The objective of the Project is to predict ‘Full Load Electrical Power Output’ of a Base load operated combined cycle power plant using **Polynomial Multiple Regression**.
+The objective of the Project is to predict the ‘Full Load Electrical Power Output’ of a Base load operated combined cycle power plant using **Polynomial Multiple Regression**.
 In the current project I have used **Clustering** to demonstrate a relationship between the various variables at play.
 Also, I have employed **Cross-Validation** to find the most efficient hyper-parameters for the model.
 Furthermore, I have demonstrated the use of **‘LASSO’** for dimension reduction.
 Finally, I have wrapped up by applying **Bootstrapping** in order to assess the accuracy of the model on the Test DataSet.

 ## Motivation: